Lock-free Asynchronously Distributed Linked Lists: Correctness

 \subsection{\DistributedLockFreedom of Client Operations}

-\DistributedLockFreedom depends on the fact that any client operation utilizes atmost four threads (three when there is no maintenance) and that the number of instructions executed by a delegating thread is bounded (proved in \Cref{sec:DelegationCountBound}).
-When there is no background operation, being similar to a Harris List, a successful Remove causes at most two updates to a sublist -- one for marking (by CAS in Line \ref{Line:DeleteCAS}) and one for delinking (by CAS in Line \ref{line:delinkCAS}).
-A successful insert causes at most one update (by CAS in Line \ref{line:InsertCAS}).
+\DistributedLockFreedom depends on the fact that any client operation utilizes at most four threads (three when there is no maintenance) and that the number of instructions executed by a delegating thread is bounded (proved in Appendix \ref{sec:appendixDelegationCountBound}).
+When there is no background operation, being similar to a Harris List, a successful Remove causes at most two updates to a sublist -- one for marking (CAS in Line \ref{Line:DeleteCAS}) and one for delinking (CAS in Line \ref{line:delinkCAS}).
+A successful insert causes at most one update (CAS in Line \ref{line:InsertCAS}).
 The number of retries in Search is limited by the number of marked nodes to be delinked from concurrent Removes.
 Hence, no operation requires more retries than the number of concurrent updates \cite{harris2001pragmatic}.

-During a Split operation, the search traversal (as denoted by the red lines in \Cref{alg:traversal}) is only enhanced by an earlier truncation from the introduced subtail.
-An earlier truncation that occurs exactly at the item where a concurrent insert is taking place shortcuts to the next subhead (red lines of \Cref{alg:InsertSplit}, as the insertion is now expected to happen on the subhead instead of the item where the split is taking place, in order to preserve the key range property of the split sublists.
+During a Split operation, the search traversal (as denoted by the red lines in \Cref{alg:Main}) is only enhanced by an earlier truncation from the introduced subtail.
+An earlier truncation that occurs exactly at the item where a concurrent insert is taking place shortcuts to the next subhead (red lines of \Cref{alg:Main}, as the insertion is now expected to happen on the subhead instead of the item where the split is taking place, in order to preserve the key range property of the split sublists.
 By having zero additional search traversals for find and remove, and exactly one additional search traversal, the Harris List based operations that were lock-free when there is no split operation, are also lock-free during a Split operation.

 During a Move operation (before Switch), the Find operation functions in the usual Harris List manner.
 The Remove and Insert operations additionally send Replication messages (replicates are asynchronous messages for which we do not wait for a response).
 Thus, Remove and Insert on a sublist only perform a constant amount of extra steps due to a concurrent Move on the same sublist.